Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Methodology

-The best fits of the parameters $\Theta$ of each model along with their $\sigma$ uncertainties are reported in table \ref{tab:resultsBestFits} and the confidence regions of then in Fig. \ref{fig:trianglePlots}.
+The best fits of the parameters $\Theta$ of each model along with their uncertainties are in table \ref{tab:resultsBestFits}, and their confidence regions in Fig. \ref{fig:trianglePlots}. \\

-To see if one of our models can challenge the concordance $\Lambda CDM$ cosmological model we will use the Bayes evidence criterion, which serves to compute the preference of one model over another one.
+To test our models against the $\Lambda$CDM model, we used the Bayes evidence criterion.
+This criterion is used to compute the preference of a model over another.
 To use this criterion we need to compute the evidence of a model

 where $\mathcal{M}$ is the model, $\theta(\Theta|\mathcal{M})$ is the prior probability of the model parameters, and $\mathcal{L}(D|\Theta, \mathcal{M})$ is the Likelihood \cite{hogg2010data}.